 Guidelines for selecting references

 The references you choose can be as important as what they may say about you.
-Having a plan for choosing the right reference is critical.
+Have a plan for choosing the right references.

 - Choose professional contacts.
 Focus on professional contacts rather than personal contacts and family members.

 - Select people who can speak to your workplace performance.
 Stick with people you worked with regularly, such as your direct manager or team members.

 - Choose people you know will speak highly of you.
 Your references provide helpful and positive insight.
 Focus on references who will answer thoughtfully and provide concrete examples of your outstanding performance.

 - Choose strong communicators.
 Select good communicators who can convey their thoughts well, ideally both verbally and in writing.